findonflow/find/README.md

 ## TODO

- - a royalty should have a collection of wallets -> capability it supports
- - TypeAdapter, convert one type to another.
-Set in artifact contract.
- - a lease should be a FT.Receiver and delegate to profile for that.
- - a Forge can be bought from a lease
- - FIND needs a collection of addons -> price
- - a lease can buy addons
- - mark in lease if they have addons or not
+ - resolve type adapter
- - artifacts are tied to a name, royalties go to a name
+ - pointer should only allow certain views (makes logic so much easier) x lease should be a FT.Receiver and delegate to profile for that. x artifacts are tied to a name, royalties go to a name x admin should be able to register without paying fusd
- - make forge usable from lease collection
- - unlock forge 50 usd
- - admin should be able to register without paying fusd